rumblefishdev/restrict-ips-lambda/README.md

-In our scenario of geo restriction we would like to check IP address of the client and compare with list of restricted address.
+In our scenario of geo restriction we would like to check IP address of the client and compare with the list of restricted address.
 So “viewer request” event is the best choice.

 # Implementing Lambda@Edge function in Serverless framework